 Customer Problems & ICP Hypotheses

-Your job as a founder is to offer solutions to hard problems: you are ultimately searching for market pull or as Julian defines it “target customers reflexively want a product upon learning of it, and they're willing to do whatever is required to get it.”
-To get to market pull, it’s almost always best to start with a focus on the customer and their problem(s) so that you don’t end up in the dreaded state of being a ‘solution in search of a problem.’
-While you may have developed an earned secret, be the customer yourself, or be tackling an obvious problem with a non-obvious solution, it’s still prudent to treat your insights as assumptions, until enough customer conversations convince you it’s fact.
+To find market pull, it’s typically best to start with a maniacal focus on the customer and their problem.
+This is as opposed to starting with the solution and working backwards.
+You want to avoid the dreaded state of being a solution in search of a problem.
+While you may have developed an earned secret from a prior jon, or be the customer yourself, it’s still prudent to treat your insights as assumptions until enough customer conversations convince you it’s fact.

 One approach to crafting hypotheses around customer problems is to drill into what the world of SaaS calls the ICP’ or ideal customer profile.
 An ICP is a detailed description of a fictional company that represents your target market perfectly.
 The more specific, the better.
 The goal here is to qualify customers in advance and will help improve your close ratio.